glufsaren/Rocket.DbC/README.md

 Short introduction how to use the library.

-There is two main objects to use:
+There are two main objects to use:

 * **Require** - Used for precondition checks
 * **Ensure** - Used for postcondition checks